Skip to code content (skip section selection)

 (1) All resource conservation areas shall be unoccupied or predominately unoccupied by buildings or other impervious surfaces.
 Unoccupied or predominately unoccupied by buildings or other impervious surfaces shall mean that not more than 5% of the area of any resource conservation area shall be occupied by such surfaces.

-(2) Resource conservation areas shall be identified on plats as being permanently set aside.
-No resource conservation area shall be counted towards lot area required by §§ 155.200 through 155.204.
+(2) Resource conservation areas shall be identified on plats as being permanently set aside from development, passive uses pursuant to this chapter.
+No resource conservation area shall be counted towards lot area required by §§ 155.200 through 155.204, with the exceptions for stream buffers pursuant to G.S. § 143-214.23A.
 This shall not preclude the platting of lots in such areas, provided that adequate lot area outside the resource conservation area is provided to meet the minimum lot area requirements of §§ 155.200 through 155.204.

 (B) Determination of resource conservation areas.
-The following are considered resource conservation areas and shall be unoccupied or predominately unoccupied by buildings or other impervious surfaces, unless the applicant demonstrates to the Planning Board that this provision would constitute an unusual hardship and is counter to the purposes of this chapter.
+The following are considered resource conservation areas and shall be unoccupied or predominately unoccupied by buildings or other impervious surfaces.

 (3) Slopes above 25% of at least 5,000 square feet contiguous area; and

-(4) Jurisdictional wetlands under federal law (see § 155.404) that meet the definition applied by the Army Corps of Engineers.
+(4) Jurisdictional wetlands under federal law that meet the definition applied by the United States Army Corps of Engineers.

 (C) Resource conservation areas shown on plat.
 All resource conservation areas shall be shown on any preliminary or final plat approved after January 1, 2006.